-CJ: There is an abundance of funds out there that take higher levels of risk but these funds are typically closed to new investors or kept deliberately small in terms of asset size.
-Key's 16 years of hedge fund investing in hedge funds means we have often been long term investors with otherwise closed funds and so we have access to them; our asset size of USD 1.1bn means we are small enough to give our investors meaningful exposure to funds that have been kept deliberately small.
+CJ: There is an abundance of funds out there that take higher levels of risk, but these funds are typically closed to new investors or kept deliberately small in terms of asset size.
+Key's 17 years of hedge fund investing means we have often been long-term investors with otherwise closed funds and so we have access to them.
+Also, our asset size of USD3bn means we are small enough to give our investors meaningful exposure to funds that have been kept deliberately small.

-CJ: Each one of our investors is different but it's fair to say that their expectations are well managed and there is no significant upward trend in their demands - they are cognisant that extra return is a trade-off with increased risk.
+CJ: Each of our investors is different, but it's fair to say that their expectations are well managed and there is no significant upward trend in their demands - they are cognisant that extra return is a trade-off with increased risk.